 4. Go for a stroll in Batignolles

 The phrase up-and-coming tends to be thrown about a lot when talking about big cities such as Paris.
 However, in the 17th arrondissement lies a neighbourhood which can, really, only be described as up-and-coming.
 Batignolles was once a quiet, leafy village on the outskirts of Paris, and for all intents and purposes still is.
 But you can’t ignore the cutting edge restaurants, the pop-up markets and the young, arty crowd that have slowly descended on the area.
+If you’re looking for something to do in Paris outside of the hustle and bustle of the centre, then Batignolles is for you!

 We recommend you stop at Place Du Docteur Félix Lobligeois to try one of their delicious croissants.
 For dinner, Coretta is a must.
 It’s an innovative French gastronomic restaurant with a laid-back approach and a focus on top-quality ingredients.
 Aside from eating (is there anything better to do in Paris?), you might also visit the Square des Batignolles – a serene area of nature full of trees, lakes and a waterfall.
 The perfect hideaway after a long day in the city.